-This proxy statement is furnished in connection with the solicitation of proxies for use at the annual meeting of stockholders of Seaboard Corporation ("Seaboard") to be held on Monday, April 28, 2014, commencing at 9:00 a.m., local time, and at any adjournment thereof.
+This proxy statement is furnished in connection with the solicitation of proxies for use at the annual meeting of stockholders of Seaboard Corporation ("Seaboard") to be held on Monday, April 27, 2015, commencing at 1:30 p.m., local time, and at any adjournment thereof.
 The meeting is called for the purposes set forth in the foregoing Notice of Annual Meeting, and will be held at the Westin Waltham, 70 3rd Avenue, Waltham, Massachusetts.
 You may obtain directions to the location of the annual meeting by calling us at (913) 676-8800.